abetterinternet/website/content/en/privacy-policy.md

 ---
 title: Privacy Policy
 slug: privacy-policy
-subtitle: Updated March 11, 2022
+subtitle: Updated February 28, 2023
+aliases:
+  - privacy
 ---

 The Internet Security Research Group (ISRG) Privacy Policy describes how we collect, use, and disclose your information in two different contexts: